Skip to main content

 Is this FDA Compliant?

 Yes, our product is fully FDA compliant.
-The hardware is FDA approved and the software is registered under 510k exemption.
+The hardware is FDA approved and the software procedure is registered under 510k exemption.